garyarzuma/rock-paper-scissors/README.md

     -Has a default case for invalid user input.
     -Uses console.log() to display game results.

-I will be adding a GUI into the webpage at a future time.

 Overall project time: 2 hours
 Date Completed: 12/5/2020